sdiehl/wiwinwlh/tutorial.md

 in clashes in your codebase where the linker will fail because there are multiple modules which define the same instance head.

-When used appropriately this can be way to route around the fact that upstream modules may define datatypes that you use, but they have not defined the instances for other downstream libraries that you also use.
+When used appropriately this can be the way to route around the fact that upstream modules may define datatypes that you use, but they have not defined the instances for other downstream libraries that you also use.
 You can then write these instances for your codebase without modifying either upstream library.